niuiic/develop-tools/README.md

 Some custom develop tools.

-Just modify `templatePath` defined at the first line of the `devopt.sh`.
-And you can use the tools.
+Just modify `templatePath` defined at the first line of `devopt.sh`, and you can use the tools.

 OS: linux

 Editor: (neo)vim

-> If you don't use vim as the editor or you don't have the configuration.
-Then you need to modify the script for yourself.
+> If you don't use vim as the editor or you don't have the configuration, you need to modify the script for yourself.

 Tools may be needed:
 1. neovim